Prototype-Guided Non-Exemplar Continual Learning for Cross-subject EEG Decoding: CONCLUSIONS

 \section{CONCLUSIONS}

 In this paper, we proposed ProNECL, a Prototype-guided Non-Exemplar Continual Learning framework for cross-subject EEG decoding.
-Unlike conventional replay-based approaches, ProNECL eliminates the dependency on storing historical EEG data, thus addressing both privacy and memory constraints in practical BCI systems.
-By constructing class-level prototypes and aligning subject-specific representations with the global prototype space, the framework effectively mitigates catastrophic forgetting while maintaining cross-subject consistency.
-Furthermore, the incorporation of knowledge distillation between consecutive models ensures temporal stability of learned representations across incremental updates.
+Unlike conventional replay-based approaches, ProNECL eliminates the dependency on storing historical EEG data, thereby addressing both privacy and memory constraints in practical BCI systems.
+By constructing class-level prototypes and aligning subject-specific representations with a global prototype space, the proposed framework effectively mitigates catastrophic forgetting while preserving cross-subject representational consistency.
+Moreover, the prototype-guided regularization mechanism promotes stability of learned representations across incremental updates without relying on exemplar replay.
 Extensive experiments on the BCI Competition IV 2a and 2b datasets demonstrate that ProNECL achieves superior performance in continual motor imagery EEG classification, outperforming existing methods in terms of both knowledge retention and generalization.
-In future work, we plan to extend this framework to multi-modal and unsupervised continual decoding scenarios to further enhance adaptability in real-world BCI applications.
+In future work, we plan to extend this framework to multimodal and unsupervised continual decoding scenarios to further enhance adaptability in real-world BCI applications.